waperez73/ProgrammingAssignment2/README.md

-# caching the Inverse of a Matrix in the R language - assignment 2
+# Caching the Inverse of a Matrix in R - assignment 2

 This project provides a simple way of creating a special class that can cache a matrix and its inverse.
 The inverse of the matrix is cached to avoid having to repeat this costly computation.